Adobe Font Development Kit for OpenType (AFDKO) Overview

 waterfallplot

-Shows a waterfall of point sizes for all glyphs in the font.
-This is used to evaluate hinting.
-In order to allow hinting to be seen, the font is embedded in the PDF, and glyphs are referenced by char code.
-Does not yet work with TrueType and CID-keyed fonts.
+Creates a waterfall of point sizes for all glyphs in the font, which is used to evaluate hinting.
+In order to allow for the hinting to be seen, the font is embedded in the PDF, and glyphs are referenced by char code.
+Please note that not all PDF viewers interpret glyph hinting, so use a known-good PDF viewer (Adobe Acrobat).

 otfautohint